cryptofyre/debugify/README.md

 # Debugify
 The open source iOS 13 Internal Settings installer.
 The AppleInternal is purged on non checkra1n devices and therefore should not be used on such devices.
 I am not a product of Apple and all legal rights are to be treated to Apple.
 I am not responsible for files being disrupted or destroyed with the use of these tools while they shouldn't cause harm the way you use them is dependent on yourself.

+**STAY AWAY FROM INTERNALPWN's VERSION OF DEBUGIFY.
+THEY STEAL IDEAS AND CALL IT THEIR OWN.**

 **PLEASE NOTE THIS ONLY WORKS ON 13.X DEVICES**
 *I have only tested this on the 6,6s,7,7P,8,8P,X*